nayeemmurshed/cypress-cucumber-task/README.md

 ## Additional Disclaimers (and things I'd do to make tests more scalable)
 1. Make a custom cypress functions for steps such as logging in.
 The function could takes specific user credentials stored in fixtures (e.g. standard, locked-out etc.) so that there's less boilerplate code.
-2. I would add unique identifieers for the secondary header title so that I could avoid using contains() for less flimsy tests
+2. I would add unique identifiers for the secondary header title so that I could avoid using contains() for less flimsy tests